GED Replaced by HiSET

 - Any person under age 18 who desires to take the GED test must obtain permission from their local school district prior to registering for the test.

 - Individuals must attend two days to complete full test battery.

 Please be advised that the New Hampshire GED Certificate of High School Equivalency can be neither earned nor obtained via the Internet or through correspondence programs.
 The Tests of General Educational Development (GED Tests)--developed by the General Educational Development Testing Service of the American Council on Education (GED Testing Service)--require extensive preparation and the demonstration of a high level of high school knowledge and academic skills.
 The GED Tests are administered in New Hampshire only at Official GED Testing Centers under the direction of the New Hampshire Department of Education, Bureau of Adult Education.
 Any other high school equivalency certificate not issued by the New Hampshire Department of Education or another jurisdictional GED testing authority may be of dubious value and may not be accepted by employers, colleges and universities, or the military.

 Adult Learner Services Program

 The Adult Learner Services Program of Rockingham County offers FREE one-to-one and small group help with reading, writing, math, GED preparation, and English conversation (listening and speaking).
-Call Deanna Strand at 775-8458.
+Call Katie Walker at 775-8458.